PEACE BE UPON YOU. YOU ARE FREE. A Zen meditation

 In that moment.
 In this moment.
 How are you free?

 This is the promise.
 Once our hearts have opened, just a little, just where we get a taste of the reality that the inner and outer worlds are in fact connected.
 Or, when we notice perhaps more correctly, they’re not one, but neither are they two.
 The connections are subtle.
 Except when they hit you like a brick.
-Or, a virus.
+Or a hurricane.

 And, here you are.
 Here I am.
 In a stone crypt.
 A tomb.
 Refugees fleeing horrors in Central America.
 Sitting in a camp in Gaza.
 Looking for clean water in Flint.
 Still.
 The list is very long.
 And not all of it dramatic.
 Isolation.
 Despair.
 Addiction.
-Small things.
+In the big scheme, maybe small things.
 Personal tragedies.

 And.
 And, of course, love, and work that satisfies, and friends.
 Joys.